Gregory Baltoro 65 and Deva 60

 This is certainly not a pack for someone who wants to travel light, and the assortment of pockets will seem like overkill to a committed ultralighter.
 Plus, the industry’s full shift to lightweight and ultralight gear has transformed packs built for big loads into a niche market.
 But if your destiny routinely involves loads of 40 pounds or more, and you need a high level of organization and features, this is arguably the best pack on the market for that job.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to buy a Gregory Baltoro 65 or other sizes at backcountry.com, moosejaw.com, or ems.com, or a Deva 60 or other sizes at backcountry.com, moosejaw.com, or ems.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to buy a Gregory Baltoro 65 or other sizes at backcountry.com or moosejaw.com, or a Deva 60 or other sizes at backcountry.com, or moosejaw.com.

 Please also consider sharing it using one of the buttons at right and leaving a comment or question at the bottom.
 Thank you, I really appreciate it.